 This can mean re-engineering the change project by shifting the goals, objectives, metrics, etc.

 However, the more agile and responsive the change management approach, the easier it will be to make improvements based on the measurements covered here.

 The Impact of Measuring Change Results

-By taking an evidence-based approach and understanding these three levels of change management metrics, organizations can ensure that their initiatives are successful.
+By taking an evidence-based approach and understanding these three levels of change management metrics, you can ensure that your initiatives are successful.